tttapa/Control-Surface/src/Submodules/Encoder/README.md

    other classes without having to construct it in-place.
 This requires functions that can detach and re-attach the interrupts correctly, updating the ISR context pointers.
- - Add a code generator to automatically generate the many repetitive ISRs: a Python script generates a huge switch statement that returns the right lambda function to be called in the ISR.
+ - Use templates to automatically generate the many repetitive ISRs.